lakshmankumar12/languageNotes/js_notes.md

 * All variables must be declared before use with var
 * javascript is case-sensitive. lastname and lastName are 2 diff vars.
 * Does type coersion when say `+` is operated on different data-types.
+* scope is either global or function - not per block like in c.
+All blocks withing function are in same scope.
+If you need scope private - use IIFE.
+Also read notes on execution blocks

 # Literals